 Soon after the first meeting took place Father Lawson introduced Nancy Ryan to the other individuals who would help found My Brother’s Table.
 Frank Keaney, Sister Rita Hennessey, Father John Gallagher, Sister Florence Barton, and Sister Mary Kelleher shared the compassion to do something to help these people and the desire to make Nancy Ryan’s dream a reality.

 After much hard work and help from many people, My Brother’s Table served its first meal in October of 1982 in the original location on Union Street.
 Originally open three days a week the Table served 75-100 people at a time and soon began serving seven days a week, 365 days a year.

 In November 1992, My Brother’s Table moved to its current location at 98 Willow Street.
 The dining room is spacious and attractive with high ceilings and colorful artwork decorating the walls.
 There is a full, commercial kitchen with space to store donated food and prepare meals for large groups.
-My Brother’s Table has been open over 10,000 consecutive days and today serves approximately 300 people per day.
-Last year alone My Brother’s Table served over 186,000 free meals.
+My Brother’s Table has been open over 13,000 consecutive days.
+Last year alone My Brother’s Table served over 1 million free meals.

 My Brother’s Table currently serves lunch and dinner Monday through Friday and one meal per day on Saturdays and Sundays.
 In addition to serving meals 7 days a week, MBT delivers meals to homebound individuals, participates in a family dinner program, provides meals to at risk-seniors, and hosts a free weekly medical clinic.